-We summarize results from three radio and two optical SETI programs based at the University of California, Berkeley.
+We present results from two radio and two optical SETI programs at the University of California, Berkeley:

-The ongoing SERENDIP IV sky survey searches for radio signals at the 300 meter Arecibo Observatory.
-SERENDIP IV uses a 168 million channel spectrum analyzer and a dedicated receiver to take data 24 hours a day, year round.
-The sky survey covers a 100 MHz band centered at the 21 cm line (1420 MHz) and declinations from -2 to +38 degrees.
+The SERENDIP IV sky survey searches for narrow band radio signals at the 305 meter Arecibo Observatory in Puerto Rico.
+The program uses a 168 million channel spectrum analyser, running in "piggyback" mode, using a dedicated receiver to take data 24 hours a day, year round.